-- Install a 10 in. blade with a 5/8 in. arbor making sure the rotation arrow on the blade matches the clockwise rotation arrow on the upper guard, and the blade teeth are pointing downward at the front of the saw. - 2.
-Place the blade onto the arbor.
-Place the outer blade collar (6) onto the arbor and against the blade.
-Thread the arbor bolt (4) counterclockwise onto the arbor (Fig, H)
+- 1. Install a 10 in. blade with a 5/8 in. arbor hole making sure the rotation arrow on the blade matches the clockwise rotation arrow on the upper guard, and the blade teeth are pointing downward at the front of the saw.

+- Place the outer blade collar (6)

+against the blade and on the arbor.

+Thread the arbor bolt (4) onto the

+arbor in a anti-clockwise direction.

+(Fig. J)